Measuring progress is a very personal thing.

 These are another great thing to track if body recomposition is your goal.

-You only have to measure waist, arms and thighs.
+If you’re using these, then some key parts to measure are: waist, arms and thighs.

 The scales are not a great measure of acute changes in body recomposition, but they can show trends over time.